theforeman/kafo/README.md

   * reproducing steps

-Since Kafo is a side project of Foreman you can use its IRC channels to contact us on freenode. #theforeman is channel for generic discussions and #theforeman-dev is for technical topics.
-Likewise you can use Foreman mailing lists on googlegroups.
+Since Kafo is a side project of Foreman you can use its IRC channels to contact us on freenode. #theforeman is the channel for generic discussions and #theforeman-dev is reserved only for technical topics.
+Likewise you can use the Foreman mailing lists on googlegroups.
 For more information see [this page](http://theforeman.org/support.html)

 Patches are always welcome.
 You can use instructions for Foreman, just